Infernal Affairs (film series): Infernal Affairs III

 The film's score was composed by Chan Kwong-wing.
 The theme song, Road to Inferno (自作自受; Zi Zuo Zi Shou), was composed by Andy Lau, Chan Tak-kin and Wan Ho-kit, lyrics provided by Andy Lau, and performed by Hacken Lee.
 Andy Lau also sang an alternate version of the song.

 Reception

 Infernal Affairs

 Infernal Affairs was released on 12 December 2002 to Hong Kong Theaters to universal critical acclaim.
 Review tallying website Rotten Tomatoes reported that 57 of the tallied 60 reviews were positive, for a score of 95% and a certification of "fresh".
 Infernal Affairs won seven out of the sixteen awards it was nominated for at the 22nd Hong Kong Film Awards, beating Zhang Yimou's Hero for the Best Film award.
 It also won Best Picture awards in the Golden Horse Awards and the Golden Bauhinia Awards among other awards too.
-It was ranked No. 30 in Empire magazine's "The 100 Best Films Of World Cinema" in 2010.
-It is considered to be one of the best films of all time and is the highest ranked Hong Kong film on Internet Movie Database's Top 250 movies list.
+It was ranked No. 30 in Empire magazine's "The 100 Best Films of World Cinema" in 2010.
+It is the highest ranked Hong Kong film on Internet Movie Database's Top 250 movies list.

 Infernal Affairs has grossed HK$55,057,176 in Hong Kong and USD$169,659 in North America.